 To know more about the process and CIBIL score requirements to avail loans, visit Bajaj Markets.
 With lenders offering attractive loan interest rates, you can choose the right loan type that aligns with your financial requirements.

 It takes up to 30 days to get the complaint resolved.

 You can file a dispute if you discover an error in your organisation's name, ownership data, or address.
 This can also be used to rectify the company's inaccurate banking information.
-Additionally, if the same account appears on your credit report many times, you can submit a dispute to correct it.
+In addition, you can raise a dispute even in instances where there may be a duplicate record in your report.

-If you detect inconsistency in your personal information like your name, phone number, email address, or PAN number, you can register a dispute.
+You can register a dispute if you detect inconsistency in your personal information, like your name, phone number, email address, or PAN number.

 The control number in the CIBIL dispute form is a nine-digit number that is created once a CIR is generated.
 It is a help control number that assists CIBIL in identifying the reason for which the dispute has been raised.

-You can track the CIBIL dispute status by visiting the CIBIL page or by calling the helpline number 02266384600.
+You can track the CIBIL dispute status by visiting the CIBIL page or calling the helpline at 022-61404300.

 You can raise a new request along with the details of the previous dispute.